Serving all people by providing personalized health and wellness through exemplary care, education and research.

 I need information about...

 You had a procedure called balloon breast brachytherapy, an internal radiation treatment for breast cancer.
 A tube (called a catheter) was placed in your breast.
 At the end of the catheter is a small balloon filled with saltwater that is germ-free (sterile saline).
 This catheter and balloon will stay in place throughout your treatments (about a week).
 Part of the catheter sticks out of the skin and has a cap on the end.
 You will receive your radiation therapy through this catheter.
 You are not radioactive during your therapy.
 You will not expose others to radiation.
 Here’s what you need to know about home care.

 Don’t remove the cap from the catheter.

-Don’t touch the Steri-Strip tapes that are over the incision on your breast.
+Don’t touch the wound closure tapes that are over the cut (incision) on your breast.
 Let them fall off on their own.

 Wear the special bra you were given at all times, including when you are sleeping.
 The bra supports your breast and helps keep the catheter in place.

 Use sterile saline solution to clean the site.